cosmos/gaia/README.md

 ## Mainnet Full Node Quick Start

 This assumes that you're running Linux or MacOS and have installed [Go 1.14+](https://golang.org/dl/).
+This guide helps you:

+* build and install Gaia
+* allow you to name your node
+* add seeds to your config file
+* download genesis state
-It will build and install Gaia, allow you to name your node, add seeds to your config file, start your node and use gaiacli to check the status of your node.
+* start your node
+* use gaiacli to check the status of your node.

 Welcome to the Cosmos!

+**Build, Install, Name your Node**
 ```
 git clone -b v2.0.9 https://github.com/cosmos/gaia
 cd gaia